2007 New England Patriots–New York Giants game: Network television coverage

-The broadcast was a complete production of the NFL Network, and because the cable channel had a unique opportunity to promote its brand by being simulcast on network television, several unusual events occurred during the broadcast.
+The broadcast was a complete production of the NFL Network, and because the NFL Network had a unique opportunity to promote its brand by being simulcast on network television, several unusual events occurred during the broadcast.
 First, CBS and NBC did not air their usual studio shows leading up to the game.
 Instead, the networks came on the air at 8:00 eastern time and simulcast the final 15 minutes of the NFL Network's 6+ hour pregame show.
-The NFL Network used that time mostly to promote the channel and its programming, encouraging viewers who did not receive NFLN to call their television providers and ask for it.
+The NFL Network used that time mostly to promote the channel and its programming, encouraging viewers who did not receive NFL Network to call their television providers and ask for it.
 A "demo reel" of NFL Network programs aired during the simulcast portion of the pregame as well.
 This demo reel and the encouragement to call television providers were repeated on the halftime and postgame reports, also NFL Network produced.
 During the game itself, several on-screen graphics were shown encouraging viewers to both call their television provider and go to the NFL's "Get NFL Network" website to send automated emails to television providers.

 Moreover, the NFL Network, which had devoted over 30 hours of programming in the week prior to the Patriots-Colts game in Week 9, devoted over 60 hours of programming to the game, consisting primarily of re-broadcasts of nine Patriots games from the 2007 season; they also had a special countdown clock for the game which appeared over 1,000 times in the week leading up to the game, and live coverage of Patriots press conferences that week.
 Moreover, NFL Network aired a six-hour pregame show devoted to the game; no NFL game, including Super Bowls, had received more coverage.

 In Canada, TSN held the rights to the game, as it did for all NFL Network regular-season telecasts.
 After the NBC / CBS simulcast was announced, TSN's parent broadcast network CTV announced it too would carry the game, allowing CTV simultaneous substitution rights over U.S. stations broadcasting the game.
 This meant that, in areas of eastern Canada receiving their "big three" network affiliates from Boston, the CTV signal was seen on four different basic-cable channels, in addition to TSN's broadcast (which only differed from CTV in terms of network identification and some commercials).

 This controversy did not lead to the NFL offering the Thursday Night Football package to other networks, and so the games remained exclusively on NFL Network through 2013.
 The Thanksgiving night game, which was part of the package until 2011, was sold to NBC beginning in the 2012 season.
 On February 5, 2014, it was announced that CBS would air eight, early-season Thursday night games during the 2014 NFL season in simulcast with NFL Network, with the remainder airing on NFL Network exclusively.